-- Focusing on worry, imagine the worst possible outcome.
+- Focusing on worry, imagining the worst possible outcome.

-- Skip breakfast and have inconsistent meal times.
+- Skipping breakfast and having inconsistent meal times.

 Case Study 1) I consulted with a lady who was worried about her daughter going overseas.
 There was some risk in the trip, but not too different from any other country.
 She would worry for about 1 hour every day.
 I asked her, “why isn’t the worry for 2 hours per day or just 10 minutes per day, could she purposefully do worry less”?

-Case Study 2) I co-facilitate an empowerment program called SuperDads Online.
-One of the Dads had been stressed for 3 years about his financial situation.
-The more anxious he felt, the more he ignored the problem.
-We advised him on how to take control of his financial mess.
+Case Study 2) I offer sessions online via phone and Skype.
+One gentleman had been anxious for 3 years about his financial situation.
+The more anxious he felt, the more he ignored the problem by drinking alcohol.
+I advised that he take control of his financial mess.

-By the end of the program he had stopped drinking (escapism), is regularly exercising, has lost several kilos and has got his financial house accounted for.
-When working with ongoing anxiety, it is wise to address the problem directly, if you can.
+Within a few weeks of making phone calls and taking action, he had stopped drinking (escapism), is regularly exercising, has lost several kilos and has got his financial house accounted for.
+When working with ongoing anxiety, it is wise to address the problem directly.

-Use the following Power Questions to change your focus back to growth and solutions: Use them for any stressful situation, to help overcome anxiety.
+Use the following Power Questions to change your focus back to growth and solutions: They can be used for any anxious situation.

 1. What is great about this problem?